athomasq/athomasq.github.io/essays/steve.md

 **STEVE:** That sounds promising.
 Tell me about the founder.

-**Stephen:**  She's amazing.
-Her name is Jane Finch.
+**Stephen:**  He's amazing.
+His name is Mike Finch.

 **STEVE:**  Hmm.

 **Steve:**  Hmm.

 **Stephen:**  First-gen college student.
 Got a full-ride scholarship to SteveTech, won a bunch of prizes there, then fast-tracked into Stoogle Brain.
-Then she did a startup which she sold to Stevacle -- pretty big exit.
-She's smart and capable and just flat out knows how to execute.
+Then he did a startup which he sold to Stevacle -- pretty big exit.
+He's smart and capable and just flat out knows how to execute.

 **Steve:**  Hmm.
 Sounds a bit too good to be true.
 Do you think any of those prizes were diversity-driven?

-**STEVE:**  Was she a diversity admit at Stevetech?
+**STEVE:**  Was he a diversity admit at Stevetech?

-**Stephen:**  I don't think so, everyone I checked said she was the real deal.
+**Stephen:**  I don't think so, everyone I checked said he was the real deal.

 **Steve:**  Who did you talk to?

-**Stephen:**  Well, I talked to Jim over at Second Ventures -- they funded her first company.
-He couldn't stop raving about how good she was.
+**Stephen:**  Well, I talked to Jim over at Second Ventures -- they funded his first company.
+He couldn't stop raving about how good he was.

 **STEVE:** *(dismissively)*  Oh, Jim.
 Yeah, well, I don't know about that.
 They don't really know what it takes to play in the big time.

 **Stephen:**  I also talked to Stevie at Steven Capital.
 To be honest he was a bit reserved, thought I'm not quite sure why.
-He said he had doubts about her leadership ability.
-Couldn't really compare her with any of his founders.
+He said he had doubts about Mike's leadership ability.
+Couldn't really compare him with any of his founders.

 **STEVE:**  Hmm.

 **Steve:**  Hmm.

-**Stephen:**  Look, she ran a top team at Stoogle and then took her first startup from 0 to 500 people and a big exit, I think she's got leadership ability.
+**Stephen:**  Look, he ran a top team at Stoogle and then took his first startup from 0 to 500 people and a big exit, I think he's got leadership ability.

 **Steve:**  You can't really coach these things.
 Some people just stand out, you know?
 I'd trust Stevie on this one.